oxsecurity/megalinter/README.md

           token: ${{ secrets.PAT || secrets.GITHUB_TOKEN }}
           fetch-depth: 0

-      # Mega-Linter
+      # MegaLinter
-      - name: Mega-Linter
+      - name: MegaLinter
         id: ml
-        # You can override Mega-Linter flavor used to have faster performances
+        # You can override MegaLinter flavor used to have faster performances
         # More info at https://megalinter.github.io/flavors/
         uses: megalinter/megalinter@v5
         env: